straydogstudio/film_roll/README.md

 ###On load vs. dom:loaded

-film_roll is written to be called on dom:ready.
+FilmRoll is written to be called on dom:ready.
 It inserts all markup before display and configures itself to resize itself once the content is loaded (after the window.load event.)

 If, for some reason, you need to call FilmRoll on window.load, or create it using an in page script, trigger resize manually: